Mala (seasoning)

-Mala is a spicy and numbing seasoning made from Sichuan peppercorn and chilli.
+Mala is a numbing and pungent seasoning derived from Szechuan peppercorn and chili.
 Most commonly, mala is made into a sauce (麻辣醬 málàjiàng) by simmering it in oil and other spices.
-Characteristic of Sichuan cuisine, particularly Chongqing cuisine, it has become one of the most popular ingredients in Chinese cuisine, spawning many regional variants.
+Characteristic of Sichuan cuisine, particularly Chongqing cuisine, it has become one of the most popular and synthesized ingredients in Chinese cuisine.

 Etymology

 The term málà is a combination of two Chinese characters: "numbing" (麻) and "spicy (piquant)" (辣), referring to the feeling in the mouth after eating the sauce.

-The numbness is caused by Sichuan pepper, which contains 3% hydroxy-alpha-sanshool.
+The numbness is caused by its characteristic Szechuan pepper, which contains 3% hydroxy-alpha-sanshool.

 History

 The precise origins of the dish are unclear, but many sources attribute its development to night markets in Chongqing that targeted pier workers in the 19th to 20th century.
-The strong flavour and thick layer of oil helps preserve foods and removes the unpopular smells of the cheap foods, such as solidified blood, beef stomach and kidney, which were usually served to pier workers.
+Its strong flavors and oils helps preserve foods and mask the unpopular smells of blood and offal.

-Despite the strong flavour by itself, various dipping sauces are often served to make the texture of cooked meat smooth and oily, and the tastes more complex.
-Common sauces include sesame oil with garlic, oyster oil, or doufu ru.
+Despite the strong flavor by itself, various dipping sauces are often served to make the texture of cooked meat smooth and oily, and the tastes more complex.
+Common sauces include sesame oil with garlic, oyster oil, or fermented soybean curd (doufu ru).

-The sauce is used in a variety of ways, from stir-fry, stews, and soup, to being used in hot pot or as a dipping sauce.
+The sauce is used in a variety of ways, from stirfry, stews, and soup, to being used in hotpot or as a dipping sauce.
 In the Sichuan and Yunnan provinces mala powder (麻辣粉; pinyin: málàfĕn) is used on snacks and street foods, such as stinky tofu, fried potatoes, and barbecued meat and vegetables.

 Ingredients

-The sauce is made primarily of dried chili peppers, chili powder, douban paste, Sichuan peppercorns, clove, garlic, star anise, black cardamom, fennel, ginger, cinnamon, salt and sugar.
+The sauce is made primarily of dried chili peppers, chili powder, broad bean paste, Szechuan peppercorn, clove, garlic, star anise, black cardamom, fennel, ginger, cinnamon, salt and sugar.
 These ingredients are simmered with beef tallow and vegetable oil for many hours, and packed into a jar.
-Other herbs and spices, such as sand ginger, Angelica dahurica and poppy seeds, can be added to create a unique flavour.
+Other herbs and spices, such as sand ginger, Angelica dahurica and poppy seeds, can be added to create a unique flavor profile.

 Traditionally, a restaurant hired a chef specializing in making this sauce; the recipes were kept secret to the chef himself.
-Today, prepared mala sauce can easily be found in supermarkets, and chain restaurants often produce their own sauce on a large scale, while many others still blend their own one.
+Today, prepared mala sauce can easily be found in supermarkets, and chain restaurants often produce their own sauce on a large scale, while many others still blend their own.
 Like curry, there is a constant debate about the 'best' recipe and numerous variations are available on the market.